Managing Your Finances

 Use a formal referral agreement, or small business referral contract, to help ensure you get paid for the job — and perhaps paid for any future work that business gets from that company as a direct result of your initial referral.

-You can also choose to hire subcontractors as option number two to earning from jobs you farm out to other enterprises.
+You can also choose to hire subcontractors as option number two to earn from jobs you farm out to other enterprises.
 In a subcontracting scenario, your company will ultimately get paid for the work at hand in total, and you will pay the subcontracting companies you bring on to help out with the job.

 Your schedule is almost as important as your accounting, especially if you are managing multiple projects and workers.